pritunl/toolbox/lsync/README.md

 ## Live Sync

-Live sync changes in a directory using rsync and inotifywait.
+Live sync changes in a directory to remotes using rsync and inotifywait.

 ```shell
 sudo dnf install rsync inotify-tools